Freeze88-2/LP2_P1/README.md

 of the current player then there is going to be an addition of 1 doing the same for the next coming pieces that are going to come.

 In case the next piece is not of it’s color or shape (depending on what is checking at the time) it resets the number to 0 and starts counting the other player.

 In the following example the Heuristic is checking first if there is and objects in the current position.
-Since there is one, the Heuristic is checking what colour that object has.
-Since the colour is equal to last turns colour there is an the addition of 1 for the upcoming pieces.
+Since there is one, the Heuristic is checking what color that object has.
+Since the color is equal to last turns colour there is an the addition of 1 for the upcoming pieces.

 ![heuristic_01](heuristic_01.png)